Pinchas Horowitz: Life

-The descendant of a long line of rabbinical ancestors and the son of Rabbi Zvi Hirsch Horowitz of Chortkiv, he received an intensive Talmudic education, from his father and from his older brothers Reb Nachum and Reb Shmelke.
-Along with his brother Rabbi Shmelke of Nikolsburg he is considered by Chassidim to have been a venerably distinguished disciple of Rabbi Dov Ber, the Maggid of Mezeritch.
-He married at an early age the daughter of the affluent Joel Heilpern, whose support enabled him to dedicate himself entirely to his studies.
+The descendant of a long line of rabbinical ancestors and the son of Rabbi Zvi Hirsch Horowitz of Chortkiv, he received a thorough Talmudic education, chiefly from his older brother, Rabbi Shmelke of Nikolsburg, together with whom he was a follower of Rabbi Dov Ber of Mezeritch, the Maggid of Mezeritch.
+He married at an early age the daughter of the wealthy Joel Heilpern, who provided for him and permitted him to occupy himself exclusively with his studies.
 Adverse circumstances then forced him to accept a rabbinical position, and he became rabbi of Witkowo, from which place he was called later on to Lachovice.

-His appointment to the highly distinguished position of Oberrabbiner (Chief Rabbi) of Frankfurt has been attributed to his halachic opinion in a historic and controversial Get (Jewish divorce) case.
-According to one legend he sought to get involved in the controversial Get of Cleves case and wrote a responsum to validate the divorce.
-However, before he was able to publish the responsum, his ink bottle spilled over the paper and a colleague who was present consoled him by mentioning that enough rabbis had written on this case and it was not necessary to rewrite it.
+He was involved in the controversial Get of Cleves case and wrote a responsum to validate the divorce.
+However, according to tradition, before he was able to publish the responsum, his ink bottle spilled over the paper.
+His students convinced him that enough rabbis had written on this case and it was not necessary to rewrite it.
 Rabbi Avraham Abish, then the Rabbi of Frankfurt, had fought to invalidate the divorce; in response, when he died in 1769 the rabbinical court in Frankfurt vowed not to hire for the position of Chief Rabbi anyone who had written a responsum validating the divorce.
 Since Rabbi Horowitz's responsum had never been published he was able to become the rabbi in the very prestigious community.